 Landslip incident

-The Newcastle Local Emergency Operations Centre has been activated to provide a central location to coordinate the emergency response, led by the Local Emergency Operations Controller (LEOCON) who is a senior member of Newcastle Police.
-City of Newcastle are one of several agencies supporting the response.
+Shortly after the incident the Newcastle Local Emergency Operations Centre was activated to provide a central location to coordinate the emergency response, led by the Local Emergency Operations Controller (LEOCON) who is a senior member of Newcastle Police.
+City of Newcastle were one of several agencies supporting the response.

 The incident